 Morning play lasts for 15 minutes - long enough for children to use the toilet, have a drink and stretch their legs.
-Lunch time play is longer so equipment is often put out for children to use e.g. hoops, balls, dressing up clothes, outdoor games, etc. In addition, we have a sport coach working on the pitch with children in Years 1 & 2 and Years 3 - 6.
+Lunch time play is longer so equipment is often put out for children to use e.g. hoops, balls, dressing up clothes, outdoor games, etc. In addition, we have a sports coach working on the pitch with children in Years 3 - 6.
 They encourage participation in sports activities during this time.
+Each year group is offered an opportunity to enjoy the sports pitch, once a week, during their lunchtime.